elad/angular-kencale/README.md

         world: 'עולם'
       }
     });

+  // If your translations are in other files, you can pass a URL
+  // instead of actual translations.
+Both a single URL as a string
+  // or multiple URLs as an array are fine.
+  $localeProvider.loadLocale('en-us', {
+  	translations: 'en-us.json'
+  });

+  // If your URLs have a pattern, you could use a template.
+Just
+  // pass a string (or an array, for multiple templates) instead.
+  $localeProvider.loadLocale([
+    'foo.{localeId}.json',
+    'bar.{localeId}.json'
+  ]);
 })
 .run(function ($locale, amMoment) {
   // The $locale service is available in the run phase.
 You can set a